theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 ### Game Modes

 *As The Bell Tolls* features a single, cohesive primary game mode designed to support its narrative focus, emotional tone, and interconnected systems.
-The experience unfolds within a persistent world where time, relationships, and environmental conditions evolve continuously in response to the player's actions, and, at time, their decisions to wait or focus elsewhere.
-The town grows and changes not through scripted outcomes, but through the cumulative effect of how teh player chooses to engage with it.
+The experience unfolds within a persistent world where time, relationships, restoration states, and environmental conditions evolve continuously in response to the player's actions and, at times, their decisions to wait or focus elsewhere.
+Blackmere grows and changes through the cumulative effect of how the player chooses to engage with it.

-The game does not rely on traditional failure states, strict deadlines, or abrupt consequences.
-Instead, it presents a living environment shaped by prioritization.
-While the player cannot address every need at once, the efforts they do make contribute directly to Blackmere's stability and prosperity.
-Choosing not to intervene in certain moments may result in situations resolving more slowly or differently, but these outcomes are framed as progressions rather than punishments.
-Progress is never erased; it simply follows the paths the player nurtures most consistently.
+The game avoids conventional fail states that erase progress, force a reload, or abruptly end the save.
+Instead, consequential story states are handled through **continuation states**.
+The most significant example is Blackmere's repossession arc.
+The town is formally assessed at the start of Year 3 and, if necessary, reassessed at the start of Year 4.
+Failing an assessment does not delete progress or end the game; it changes the conditions under which Blackmere must continue, creating additional obligations, restrictions, or recovery work.

-There are no selectable difficulty setting.
-Challenge emerges through thoughtful decision-making, how to spend limited time, where attention is needed most, and which relationships and projects to tend on a given day.
-The finite nature of time encourages intentional play, reinforcing that care is meaningful precisely because it is limited.
-Time manipulation provides flexibility, allowing the player to give extra attention where it matters most, but it does not remove the need to choose.
-Prosperity grows through balance, not excess.
+There are no selectable difficulty settings.
+Challenge emerges through thoughtful prioritization: how to spend limited stamina and Chimes, which restoration projects to support, which relationships to tend, and which parts of Blackmere need attention most urgently.
+Time manipulation provides flexibility, but it does not remove the need to choose.
+Prosperity grows through balance rather than excess.

 Variation within the game mode develops organically across seasons and years.
-As the town becomes more stable, festivals expand, trade opportunities increase, and new routines emerge.
+As the town becomes more stable, festivals expand, trade opportunities increase, services become more dependable, NPC routines change, and previously quiet spaces gain new uses.
 Relationships deepen through consistent presence, shared effort, and mutual trust, opening new story paths and possibilities.
-These changes occur gradually, ensuring the world feels responsive and alive without creating pressure to optimize or rush.

 By focusing on a single game mode, *As The Bell Tolls* ensures that every system supports a unified experience: a reflective life simulation where time is precious, effort is cumulative, and growth is earned through care.
-The absence of rigid fail states allows players to move forward even when outcomes are imperfect, reinforcing the game's central idea: that prosperity is built patiently through presence, intention, and the choice to keep tending what matters.
+Outcomes may be imperfect, delayed, or redirected, but the player's investment is preserved and Blackmere continues forward.

 ### User Actions